How we tested

 The last time we looked at graters, we selected a classic four-sided box design sporting the usual large and medium holes, a slicing blade, and pinhole-style bumps for fine grating.
 However, we can’t even remember a time when we used this (or any) box grater’s slicing blade, and for fine grating, we always turn to the super-sharp etched holes of our former winning rasp-style grater.

 We got to thinking: Does it really make sense to buy a tool with as many as three out of four functions that you never even use?
-We decided to revisit the category, selecting nine contenders priced from $12.99 to $35.
+We decided to revisit the category, selecting nine contenders, all priced under $40.
 Holding out the possibility that something extraordinary in a box grater might still compel us to want one, we included a few standard four-sided models.
 We also singled out two flat paddles and designs with just two or three sides.
 Some folded, twisted, or flattened shut, and many came with attachable containers for capturing shreds.
 Our criteria: a sturdy tool that could easily produce intact shreds of everything from soft and hard cheeses to carrots and potatoes on its large holes.
 But if the grater included a side for fine grating, we wanted this plane to vie with our rasp-style grater, creating fine wisps of Parmesan or ginger instead of just trapping the food in its holes.
 If it did away with the superfluous slicing blade, all the better.

 Sizing Up the Situation